 Grow as a Person: As your insight and personal awareness grow, we explore deeper questions such as the purpose and meaning of your life and relationships and the quality of your inner experiences.

 Talk Therapy: Much of therapy is a purposeful conversation directed toward positive change.
 We discuss recent experiences, examine patterns that seem to be stuck and work on way to help your psyche move forward.
 I offer interpretations, perspectives and homework so you gain greater awareness of how your inner and outer experiences are connected.

 EMDR: I use EMDR to resolve trauma and intrusive emotional reactions.
 EMDR uses rhythmic alternating eye movement, sounds and sensations to access inner experiences and memories.
 Discovered in 1987 by Francine Shapiro, it is one of the most effective therapeutic modalities available.
 More information

 Hypnosis: Hypnosis is a focused altered state of awareness in which conscious and unconscious processes are balanced and different abilities become available.
-I mainly use hypnosis to help you access your inner resources to cope with difficult emotions and situations.
-My approach is respectful and non-manipulative.
+I use hypnosis to help you access your inner resources to cope with difficult emotions and situations.

 To gain a clearer sense of my approach and philosophy, I suggest you read Seeking Wholeness: Insights into the Mystery of Experience.